Marketing professor honored by top research journal

 Monday, February 5, 2007

 Brown, Ardmore Professor of Business Administration, and his research colleagues have become “regulars” in major academic research publications such as the Journal of the Academy of Marketing Science.
-In fact, because their research findings offered a “clear and testable perspective” that is likely to be cited by other researchers for years to come, a panel at the journal has chosen Brown and company for the publication’s highest honor, the Sheth Foundation Award for the best article published during 2005.
+Because their research findings offered a “clear and testable perspective” likely to be cited by other researchers for years to come, a panel at the journal has chosen Brown and company for the publication’s highest honor, the Sheth Foundation Award for the best article published during 2005.

 “It is certainly reward enough to get your research published in a strong journal in the first place, but to receive the Sheth Award really validates the many hours of work that went into the project,” said Brown, who has been receiving some “validation” from the Spears School as well, which has awarded him its Richard W. Poole research award for two years in a row.

-As for Brown, projects like the one he conducted with past and current customers of a car dealership in Dallas, is exciting work and he’s glad to partner with research colleagues Thomas E. Barry and Richard Gunst at SMU and Peter Dacin at Queens University to make it happen.
+As for Brown, projects like the one he conducted with past and current customers of a car dealership in Dallas are exciting work, and he’s glad to partner with research colleagues Thomas E. Barry and Richard Gunst at Southern Methodist University and Peter Dacin at Queens University to make them happen.

-Like most research, the responses from customers at the car dealership not only answered some questions for Brown, they also prompted additional reasons for further research.
+Like most research, customer responses at the car dealership answered some questions for Brown and prompted additional reasons for further research.

-In this case, he found there are several variables for prompting customers to spread positive word-of-mouth about a retailer including satisfaction with the retailer, commitment to an ongoing relationship, and even whether or not the customer thinks of himself in the same terms he thinks of the retailer.
+In this case, he found several variables for prompting customers to spread positive word-of-mouth about a retailer, including satisfaction with the retailer, commitment to an ongoing relationship, and even whether the customer thinks of himself in the same terms he thinks of the retailer.

 Still open to further research are questions about consumers and how they may use word-of-mouth recommendations about the dealership as a means of expressing themselves or telling others about themselves.

-“For example,” said Brown, “While an individual might not want to come right out and tell someone ‘I’m wealthy enough to drive expensive sport cars,’ they may find it perfectly acceptable to comment ‘If you’re looking for a new car, I’ve had good luck with the ABC dealership.’”
+“For example, while an individual might not want to come right out and tell someone ‘I’m wealthy enough to drive expensive sports cars,’ they may find it perfectly acceptable to comment ‘If you’re looking for a new car, I’ve had good luck with the ABC dealership,’” Brown said.

 How closely do you identify yourself with particular retailers?
-What are the benefits of that relationship for you and for the retailer?
-Brown and his colleagues just may have a direct answer for these questions and more someday soon.
+What are the benefits of that relationship for you and the retailer?
+Brown and his colleagues may soon have a direct answer to these questions and more.